shuang886/ChoplifterReverse/Resources/README.md

 | `#4eacf8` | blue                   |
 | `#ffffff` | white (high bit set)   |

 Using any other color in the PNG will generate a warning and mangle the output.
+Note also the Apple ][ feature/quirk that two adjacent 1 bits will turn the pixel white, which the colors above will not account for at all.

-So, basically, you should not touch these unless you’re intimately familiar with how Apple ][ HGR colors work, so you can mentally map the color pixels you edit in the PNG to what might show up on screen.
+So, basically, I barely understand what I just wrote above and you should probably not touch these unless you’re intimately familiar with how Apple ][ HGR colors work.
+You need to mentally map the color pixels you edit in the PNG to what would show up on screen.

 ## Python